DanielHolm17/Scheduling-Aware-Routing/README.md

 Python implementation for Scheduling Aware Routing for a satellite network.

 ## Nodes
 The code consist of two classes called Node and Node_zrp.
-The Node_zrp is only there to get the same ETX values as used in ZRP, and is a copy from the ZRP repository here: https://github.com/mathias-magnusson/Zone-routing-protocol
+The Node_zrp is only there to get the same ETX values as used in ZRP, and is a copy from the ZRP repository: https://github.com/mathias-magnusson/Zone-routing-protocol
 The Node class consists of all the nodes in the network and is created in main.
-The num_nodes variable is used to changed the node population to: 66, 132, 264, 396, or 528.
+The num_nodes variable is used to change the node population to: 66, 132, 264, 396, or 528.

 The nodes are capable of sending and receiving packets, and can simulate retransmissions based on the ETX values given.